About Snow Criminal Defense

 Snow Criminal Defense, LLC

-Background: Barbara (Barb) A. Snow has practiced criminal law for thirteen of her fifteen years as a licensed attorney.
+Background: Barbara A. Snow has practiced criminal law for sixteen of her nineteen years as a licensed attorney.
 She has practiced criminal defense at the trial, appellate and postconviction levels, representing clients in cases spanning the gamut of alleged crimes that include homicide, sexual assault, assault, drug possession and distribution, kidnapping, theft and fraud.
-Her philosophy in representing clients accused of committing crimes and clients convicted of crimes is simple: A person’s liberty is God-given, so the government’s efforts to limit that liberty and the other rights associated with it must be countered with zealous and compassionate representation.
+Her philosophy in representing clients accused of committing crimes and clients convicted of crimes has been and remains simple: A person’s liberty is God given, so the government’s efforts to limit that liberty and the other rights associated with it must be countered with zealous and compassionate representation.

 Education and Other Work Experience: Attorney Snow earned her Bachelor’s Degrees in Anthropology and Psychology from Macalester College (St. Paul, Minnesota).
-She subsequently moved to Oakland, California, where she worked as a mental health counselor at a residential treatment facility with teenagers diagnosed with both severe mental health disorders and learning disabilities.
+She subsequently moved to Oakland, California, where she worked as a mental health counselor at a residential treatment facility with teenagers healing from significant trauma histories and who were diagnosed with both severe mental health disorders and learning disabilities.
 Attorney Snow made her way to the East Coast, where she attended law school in Bristol, Rhode Island.
 She earned her Juris Doctor in May 2005 from Roger Williams University School of Law.
 Throughout law school, Attorney Snow worked full time in a general law practice as the primary paralegal to one of the partners.